dijkstracula/solvent/paper/report.md

 Further, ergonomic issues abound: a type error should be treated as a form of counterproof, but often reported errors are at the wrong level of abstraction;
-for instance, decoding the two error-producing expressions in Figure 3 requires exposes implementation details of `Nat` and `Vec` while obscuring relevent ones, making applying the "counterproof" a frictive experience.
+for instance, decoding the two error-producing expressions in Figure 3 requires exposes implementation details of `Nat` and `Vec` while obscuring relevant ones, making applying the "counterproof" a frictive experience.
 The type error on [line 7 of Figure 1](#cb1-7) is far shorter and more descriptive than its equivalent on [line 24 of Figure 3](#cb3-24).